davepadilla07/holbertonschool-low_level_programming/variables_if_else_while/README.md

 # SCRIPT 5: Printing the ten first numbers.
 # SCRIPT 6: Printing the ten first number using just putchar.
 # SCRIPT 7: Printing the alphabet in lowercase and in reverse.
-# SCRIPT 8: Printing the numbers of base 16 in lowercase..
+# SCRIPT 8: Printing the numbers of base 16 in lowercase.
+# SCRIPT 9: printing from 0 to 9 followed by a comma and a space.